-After the VA244 launch, the GSA will be responsible for operating the satellites as soon as they are separated from the launcher.
-These operations of setting up and operating the system will be done in collaboration with ESA.
+Therefore, as of this launch, the GSA will be in charge of the operation of the Galileo satellite navigation systems on behalf of the European Union.
+GSA will be responsible for operating these satellites as soon as they separate from the launcher.
+Satellite positioning operations and system operation will be carried out in conjunction with ESA.